1992

 a while and ultimately stiffles the creative flow."[12]

-This is what he said later, after leaving the band.
-In 1993 he explained:
+This is what Alan said later, after leaving the band.
+It shows the main point

 "Martin gets bored very quickly in the studio, Dave gets very enthusiastic,